 B.A.
 Spanish Education Old Dominion University

 Devin became a teacher so that she could share her love of language, culture, and travel!
-Her passion for culture permeates her classroom in her exuberant teaching styles.
+Her passion for culture permeates her classroom in her exuberant teaching style.
 She loves to dive into the history, celebrations, food and colloquialisms of other countries.
-Devin is often known for being the ""school mom,"" making connections with the students that far out last the classroom.
-She loves teaching Middle and High School because they are able to appreciate the complexities of learning about new cultures and languages while also keeping her up to date with current trends, fashion and music!
-She believes in being a citizen of the world.
-Because of this value, Devin makes it a priority to travel every chance she gets and stays up to date on social and political movements in many different countries.
+Devin is often known for being the ""school mom,"" making connections with the students that far outlast the classroom.
+As a certified teacher for pre-kindergarten through twelfth grade Spanish, Devin loves teaching the older lower school students and middle school students because they are able to appreciate the complexities of learning about new cultures and languages while also keeping her up to date with current trends, fashion and music!
+Devin believes in being a citizen of the world and makes it a priority to travel every chance she gets and stays up to date on social and political movements in many different countries.

 Head of School

 Degrees: Masters in Secondary Education from American University

 B.A.
 Muhlenberg College